Interesting facts when God spoke directly to women

 Silent God: Know why God does not answer

-5 thoughts on “Interesting facts when God spoke directly to women
+7 responses to “Interesting facts when God spoke directly to women”

 Thanks so much for responding.
 Interestingly enough as I was doing a study recently I thought back to this post and how I should do a follow-up post highlighting Jesus Ministry and women.
 Thanks for bringing this to the forefront and putting some fire under me to get it done :).